akauppi/firebase-jest-testing/package/Writing tests.md

 If you have schema checks as part of the Security Rules, the seed data may be in breach of these rules.
 Be extra careful to manually craft the data so that it is valid.

->Then again, maybe you need to test for earlier con-conforming data cases so this really is the way it should be.
+>Then again, maybe you need to test for earlier non-conforming data cases so this really is the way it should be.

 As a particular case to watch for, create timestamps with `new Date()` (or `serverTimestamp()`). `firebase-admin` converts them to Cloud Firestore timestamps, but this is *not* the case for <strike>`Date.now()`</strike> and <strike>`Date.parse`</strike> which return Unix epoch numbers.